-The Kaiser Permanente HMO (group #101728) is a staff model HMO plan which means that it owns its own facilities and employs physicians (Kaiser contracts with Permanente Medical Group).
-Kaiser Permanente healthcare providers exclusively serve Kaiser plan members.
-You must choose a Kaiser doctor as your primary care physician to be your first point of contact, and coordinate your care and make referrals.
-You must receive services from Kaiser, or obtain authorization from Kaiser before obtaining care outside the HMO.
+With Kaiser Permanente HMO plan, you get a wide range of care and support to help you stay healthy.
+The Kaiser Permanente HMO (group #101728) is a staff model HMO plan, which means that it owns its own facilities and employs physicians.
+You must choose a Kaiser doctor as your primary care physician to be your first point of contact, coordinate your care, and make referrals.
+You must receive services from Kaiser or obtain authorization from Kaiser before obtaining care outside the HMO.

 You pay a copayment at the time of service ($25 for a primary care visit; $50 for a specialty visit), then you are covered at 100% of authorized services with no deductibles.
 For additional details, see the Kaiser Evidence of Coverage.